Open-ET/flux-data-qaqc/README.rst

 Installation
 ------------
-Currently clone or download from `GitHub <https://github.com/Open-ET/flux-data-qaqc/edit/master/README.md>`_.
+Currently clone or download from GitHub,

 .. code-block:: bash